tonayam/Team-Ares/README.md

 GETTING STARTED

+You can get started on this project by Forking the repository.
+After that, follow the steps below.

 1. Clone the repository by Copying the HTTPS link.
 Open the terminal in your vs code and type in the following command

           git clone <https code from the github repository>